marviorocha/auth-demo-api/README.md

 This is a simple API Ruby on Rails devise and JWT Auth API

-I have been following [this tutorial](https://enlear.academy/how-to-create-a-rails-6-api-with-devise-jwt-46fa35085e85) but did you can change for yours works!
+This tutorial has been based [this here](https://enlear.academy/how-to-create-a-rails-6-api-with-devise-jwt-46fa35085e85) I put some modifications, but did you can change for yours works!
 Enjoe!

 ## Requirement gems: